magento/knowledge-base/docs/contribution-points.md

 ## Base achievements

-Every merged PR to the Support KB repository receives one base achievement.
+Every merged PR to the support knowledge base repository receives one base achievement.
 By default, it is "Improvement", but if changes are minor and qualify for "Editorial" instead, a team member would add the "Editorial" label, and it will replace the default Improvement achievement.

 | ACHIEVEMENT  | POINTS | DESCRIPTION                                                                                                                              |
 |--------------|:--------:|------------------------------------------------------------------------------------------------------------------------------------------|